-- Caritas Creek at CYO Camp Program Description
+- Caritas Creek at CCCYO Camp Program Description

 - Cabin Leader Responsibilities/Tools

 - Cabin Leader Expectations

 - CCCYO Camp Standards for Cabin Leaders

 - Suggested Packing List

 - Cabin Leader Health Form

-We thank you for volunteering your time and effort for these students.
-We look forward to working, learning, and growing with you during this adventurous experience!
+We thank you for volunteering your time and effort for the students.
+We look forward to working, playing and learning with you during the adventurous experience!

-Please give us a call at (707) 874-0200 if you have any questions or concerns about your role as a Cabin Leader.
+Please give call us at (707) 874-0200 if you have any questions or concerns about your role as a Cabin Leader.